Daenges/daenges-profile/content/help/_index.md

 # Welcome User 👋
 ## Thank you for booting **DaengOS**!
 Feel free to explore the unknown expanses of my website. 🚀
+*PS: Windows are interactive. ;)*